-About a year later I was no longer working for the Cleveland Clinic.
+About a year later I was no longer working at the Cleveland Clinic.
 In the news came a shocking headline about a lawsuit for some medical facility stopping the life-sustaining procedures.
 I identified totally with the situation, as I had been there several times.
 I have total confidence that the medical team was operating in the best interests of the patient and family.

 One family member just wasn’t able to accept the decision and filed a suit.
 Over the next few years, this issue was in the news often.
 Laws were passed, procedures for halting life were codified and everything became far more complicated than was necessary.

 My former actions were now criminalized across the country.
 In a sense, I had been a serial murderer.

 I never lost a second of sleep over this.
 I was just sorry that one person could be so unable to accept life and death, that the whole medical industry was altered.

 What I did learn is that it is possible that I might find myself in a situation that wasn’t to my liking.
 I could decide that I no longer wished to live.
 I could commit suicide.
 Over 50 years later the right to die is still a huge issue.